 What Tattoo Techniques Are Needed For Good Tattooing

-Outlining, lining, or line work is the foundation of creating a border, guidelines, or boundaries inside or around a design.
-Lines are the framework that make a tattoo legible and are made up of simple shapes that easily translate to the skin through stencil application or through free hand design application.
+Outlining, lining, or linework is the foundation of creating a border, guidelines, or boundaries inside or around a design.
+Lines are the framework that makes a tattoo legible and consists of simple shapes that easily translate to the skin through a stencil or freehand design applications.

-Line work is the most important fundamental of tattooing and obtaining a basic understanding of this technical aspect will ensure that even a novice tattoo artist can accomplish a solid looking, basic design.
+The linework is the most important fundamental of tattooing.
+A basic understanding of this technical aspect will ensure that even a novice tattoo artist can accomplish a solid-looking, basic design.